MostafaGaber001/MostafaGaber001/README.md

 # Hi there 👋 I'm Mostafa Gaber
-## Mechanical engineer interested in embedded systems , machine learning and matlab
+ Mechanical engineer that interested in embedded systems , machine learning and matlab sharing my projects here

 <!--
 **MostafaGaber001/MostafaGaber001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.